 The use of an ejection seat is always a last resort when an aircraft is damaged and the pilot has lost control.
 However, saving the lives of pilots is a higher priority than saving planes, and sometimes an ejection is required in order to save a life.

-For more information on ejection seats and related technology, see the links on the next page.
+For more information on ejection seats and related technology, see the links below.